youraerials/incli/README.md

 `npm run dev`

 to start your local server.
 This will bring up the little web component test framework and you can generate some vectors dude!

+## Reference Server

+The reference server is written as a Cloudflare worker in TypeScript.
+You can deploy that as-is or you can port it to a server envirnment you like better.

+If you have Wrangler set up locally, you can run this server locally, too!
+Remember that you will need to devine a PINECONE_KEY in .env format in a file called .dev.vars at the root of the incli-workers directory, peer to wrangler.toml